- About Us

 Drawing upon traditional strengths in social foundations, educational leadership, higher education, and human resource development, EPOL enables graduate students and faculty to support and collaborate with each other in coordinated new synergies to address the most critical issues in Preschool-12 and postsecondary education.
 The department fosters an interdisciplinary understanding of educational policy and practice across traditional divides among philosophers, historians, social scientists, organizational theorists, policy analysts, and educational administrators.

 The department is a strong leader in the college’s commitment to provide innovative online graduate programs to students irrespective of location.
-EPOL offers nine online programs with more than 1,700 enrollments from across the United States and the world.
+EPOL offers six online programs with more than 1,700 enrollments from across the United States and the world.

 Without question, EPOL enables the college to study education and to train a new generation of researchers differently and better to address long-standing and new issues in educational policy and practice.